pratajo/pratajo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Este site fornece informação acessível sobre o processo de instalação do Sistema Operativo Linux Fedora no seu computador… e não só!

-Pretende ser um “guia” pois inclui configurações pessoais do sistema operativo.
-Use estas informações por sua conta e risco.

-Lembre-se de fazer um backup de toda a informação crítica antes de tentar fazer algo.
+This site provides accessible information about the installation process of the Fedora Linux Operating System on your computer… and not only!

+It is intended to be a “guide” as it includes personal settings for the operating system.

+Use this information at your own risk.
+Remember to make a backup of all critical information before trying to do anything.

-O meu sistema produtivo é formado por um desktop montado por mim, um HP Laptop 15s-eq0011np e um Victus by HP Laptop 16, todos com processadores AMD Ryzen 5 e gráficos Radeon.
+My production system consists of a desktop set up by me, an HP Laptop 15s-eq0011np and a Victus by HP Laptop 16, all with AMD Ryzen 5 processors and Radeon graphics.